Configure Office 365 sign-on rules to allow on-prem and cloud access

 If a user is using a device that is not on your local intranet, require them to successfully complete an MFA prompt before granting them access to Azure AD resources.
 In Azure AD, create a Conditional Access Policy that requires MFA for such users, and then in Okta, modify your Office 365 app setting to use Okta MFA to satisfy Azure AD MFA.

 In this scenario, Azure AD redirects the user to Okta to complete the MFA prompt.
 Upon successful completion of the prompt, Okta passes the MFA claim to Azure AD, and then Azure AD allows the user to access the Microsoft resources.
 This streamlines the sign-in experience for the user as they have to complete only one MFA prompt.
-See Use Okta MFA to satisfy Azure AD MFA requirements for Office 365.
+See Use Okta MFA for Azure Active Directory.

 We recommend using a combination of Conditional Access Policy and Office 365 app sign-on policy to ensure wide security coverage.
 Okta enforces its sign-on policy at each sign-on event.
 After sign-on, Azure AD enforces its Conditional Access Policy at a regular interval to ensure that the access is secure.